 Thankfully, your data isn’t necessarily gone.
 However, you need to identify of the type of Surface Pro malfunction, don't mix it up.
 We’ll show you how to recover files from a dead Surface Pro, along with six handy fixes to get it running again.

 If your Surface Pro can’t load OS, or it’s dead, it is necessary to recover data from a Surface Pro as any operation may cause data overwriting.
-We recommend you use an easy-to-use and powerful data recovery software - MyRecover.
+We recommend you use an easy-to-use and powerful data recovery software - FastRecovery.

-Step 1: Create a bootable USB drive on a working PC.
+Step 1: Create a bootable USB drive on a working PC

-On another working computer, download and install data recovery software - MyRecover.
-Then, open it, and click Crashed PC Recovery.
+On another working computer, download and install data recovery software - FastRecovery.
+Then, open it, and click PC Crashed Recovery.

-Step 2: Restart Surface Pro.
+Step 2: Restart Surface Pro

-After creating a bootable USB, remove and plug it into the Surface Pro via a USB port.
-Restart your computer, press a prompted key (e.g. F2, F10, ESC) to access BIOS, and set the bootable USB as the first boot option.
+After creating a bootable USB, remove it and plug it into the Surface Pro via a USB port.
+Restart your computer, press a prompted key (e.g., F2, F10, ESC) to access BIOS, and set the bootable USB as the first boot option.
 Press F10 to save changes and boot from it.

-After loading, you will see MyRecover again.
-This time, click PC Recovery.
-Select the drive on your Surface Pro and click Scan.
-It will run Quick Scan & Deep Scan automatically to find all recoverable files on Surface Pro.
+Select the system drive and click Scan.
+It will run Deep Scan automatically to find all recoverable files on the Surface Pro.

 Select the ones you need and click the Recover button to save them.
 Always save the recovered files to a different drive where they were originally on to avoid data overwriting.